Requirements for Obtaining Road Work

 - Requirement 4: Projects may not be split in order to circumvent the maximum dollar limits.

-- Requirement 5: Work with a value of up to $ 6,500 may be performed by a contractor after the work is approved by the Public Works Department and a purchase order is issued.
+- Requirement 5: Work with a value of up to $60,000 may be performed by a contractor after three bids are provided, by the Public Works Department and a purchase order is issued.
 The CSA shall submit an informal proposal to the County from a prospective contractor for consideration.
 Contractors may use County Service Area Independent Contractor Agreement Form.

 - Requirement 7: Projects equal to or in excess of $10,000 in value are subject to formal bid procedures and must have detailed plans and specifications approved by the Board of Supervisors prior to advertisement and solicitation of bids.
 The detailed plans and specifications shall be prepared by a private consulting engineer.
 After review, Public Works will conduct the formal bid.
 The lowest bidder will be awarded the contract upon final approval of the CSA.